cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 offers to the proposer when creating the next block.
 In practice, however, not all transactions have the same importance for the application logic, especially when it comes to latency requirements.
-Depending on the application, we may think of countless categories of transactions based on their importance and requirements, spanning from IBC messages, transactions for exchanges, for smart contract execution, for smart contract deployment, grouped by SDK modules, and so on.
+Depending on the application, we may think of countless categories of transactions based on their importance and requirements, spanning from IBC messages to transactions for exchanges, for smart contract execution, for smart contract deployment, grouped by SDK modules, and so on.
 Even transactions prioritized by economic incentives could be given a preferential treatment.
 Or big transactions, regardless of their nature, could be categorized as low priority, to mitigate potential attacks on the mempool.

 The goal of this document is thus to propose a mechanism enabling the mempool to prioritize transactions by *classes*, for processing and dissemination, directly impacting block creation and transaction latency.
 In IP networking terminology, this is known as Quality of Service (QoS).
-By providing certain QoS guarantees, developers will be able to more easily estimate when transactions will be disseminated, processed and included in a block.
+By providing certain QoS guarantees, developers will be able to more easily estimate when transactions will be disseminated and reaped from the mempool to be included in a block.

 In practical terms, we envision an implementation of the transaction class abstraction as *mempool lanes*.
 The application will be allowed to split the mempool transaction space into a hierarchy of